alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 review_in: 12 months
 ---

-Testing Markdown linting, by saying all of a sudden.
-Wordiness.yml defines this as too wordy, and to be replaced with 'suddenly'.

 We can cover a lot of GOV.UK architecture by asking ourselves three questions:

 1. What happens when a user visits a page on GOV.UK?